CtheSky/SICP-exercise/README.md

 # Structure and Interpretation of Computer Programs
-This repo include my solutions to SICP exercise.
+This repo includes my solutions to SICP exercise.

 # Environment
 MIT Scheme